HeyPouya/AndroidAppUpdater/README.md

 ### Stores

-you can show users as many stores as you need, to download your application from there. to make a new store :
+you can show users as many stores as you need, to download your application from there. to make a new store:

 ```kotlin
 val list = ArrayList<UpdaterStoreList>()
 list.add(UpdaterStoreList(Store.DIRECT_URL, "Store Title", R.mipmap.ic_launcher , "https://url/app.apk", BuildConfig.APPLICATION_ID))
 ```

-parameters of UpdaterStoreList, as the order you see in above line :
+parameters of UpdaterStoreList, as the order you see in above line:

 1. Store type
 2. Store title that user sees